Two-sample Hypothesis Testing for Inhomogeneous Random Graphs: Proof of results in Section 3

-We recall that there are two conditions stated in Theorem~\ref{thm_frotest_LB}.
-We primarily prove the result for the first condition, that is $\sc \lesssim \frac{1}{\sqrt{m}}$.
-The other part is then derived from the same proof.
-We begin with the general technique for proving lower bounds in the minimax setting.
+Before presenting the proofs of Propositions~\ref{prop_tv}--\ref{prop_zero}, we briefly recall the general technique for proving lower bounds in the minimax setting.
+Throughout the appendix, we often denote a generic tuple $(P,Q)$ by $\theta$, and use $\omega$ to denote a generic population of $2m$ graphs $G_1,\ldots,G_m,H_1,\ldots,H_m$.

+Consider the two sample problem in~\eqref{eqn_prob}--\eqref{eqn_prob_sets}.
 Let $\theta_0\in\Omega_0$ be a particular instance satisfying the null hypothesis, and $\Theta_1\subset\Omega_1$ be a finite collection of instances satisfying $\Hc_1$.
-We will specify $\theta_0$ and $\Theta_1$ later for our problem, but to prove a general lower bound, let $\theta_1$ be uniformly selected from $\Theta_1$.
+We specify $\theta_0$ and $\Theta_1$ later for each instance of the problem, but to prove a general lower bound, let $\theta_1$ be uniformly selected from $\Theta_1$.
 The minimax risk~\eqref{eqn_minimaxrisk} can be bounded from below as

-Let $\mathcal{F}$ be the collections of all possible sets of $2m$ graphs on $n$ vertices, and let $F_\Psi\subset\mathcal{F}$ be the sub-collection of those instances for which $\Psi=1$.
+Let $\mathcal{F}$ be the collection of all possible sets of $2m$ graphs on $n$ vertices, and let $F_\Psi\subset\mathcal{F}$ be the sub-collection of those instances for which $\Psi=1$.
 Then, we can re-write above lower bound as